• Home

 The Sandhill Crane is a migratory bird that travels to different areas depending on the season.

 In the spring and summer, they breed in wetlands and marshy areas of North America.
-In the fall and winter, they migrate south to their wintering grounds in Florida.

 They usually travel in large flocks, sometimes seen flying in a V-shaped formation.